smtp2go-oss/wordpress-plugin/README.txt

 5. Save the settings by clicking the "Save Settings" button at the bottom.

  **Note:**
- The default From Email Address and From Name can be changed programmatically.
+ The default From Email Address and From Name will only be used if your other plugins don't specify a sending email address.

 You can add custom headers to your emails, such as headers for custom tracking with third-party tools such as "X-Campaign".

 The "Test" tab can be used to send a test email to ensure your settings have been entered correctly.

-The "Stats" tab will give you an overview of your SMTP2GO plan’s quota as well as your Spam and Bounce rates for the past 30 days.

 And that's it!
-Once you've installed and enabled the plugin, all emails originating from your WordPress installation will be routed via your SMTP2GO account.

-If any problem occurs, please contact us at ticket@smtp2go.com or via the "Support" tab within the SMTP2GO app.
+If any problem occurs, please contact us via the "Support" tab within the SMTP2GO app.

 **Advanced Setup:**